Symptoms, & Treatment

-Once you hit 21 years old in the U.S., the world of alcohol is at your fingertips.
-You don’t have to look hard to find a place that serves alcohol.
-Beer, wine, and liquor/spirits are big money makers for grocery stores, gas stations, restaurants, and other establishments.
+Once people reach 21 years old in the U.S., alcohol is legal and easily available.
+Furthermore, they don’t have to look hard to find a place that serves alcohol.
+Beer, wine, and liquor/spirits are big money makers for grocery stores, gas stations, restaurants, sporting events, and other establishments.

-In the short term, alcohol can impair memory and vision and reduce coordination, but prolonged drinking can lead to dependence on the substance.
-This means the person will feel strong withdrawal symptoms if they don’t get their next drink within 8 to 24 hours after the last one, depending on how strong their addiction is.
+In the short term, alcohol impairs memory and vision and reduces coordination.
+Prolonged drinking can lead to dependence on the substance.
+This means the person will feel withdrawal symptoms if they don’t get their next drink within 8 to 24 hours after the last one.

 - Nausea and Vomiting